Uthmanee/StageOneTask/README.md

 ## Screenshots

-* Displays clothing items and navigation options.
+* Product Screen: Displays clothing items and navigation options.

 ![Products Screen](apkScreenshots/S1.png)

-* Shows detailed information about a selected product.
+* Product Detail Screen: Shows detailed information about a selected product.
 Has a size picker to pick preferred size of the clothing item.
 Has a button to set number of clothing items you want.
 Has a navigation bar on top of the screen to go to cart screen and previous screen

 ![Product Details](apkScreenshots/S2.png)
 ![Product Details](apkScreenshots/S3.png)

-* Shows the items added to cart.
+* Cart Screen: Shows the items added to cart.
 The quantity of each item in the cart can be changed directly from the cart screen.
 The corresponding price is updated each time the quantity is modified.
 Has a navigation bar on top to go to previous screen

 ![Cart Screen](apkScreenshots/S4.png)

-* Shows the items delivery address.
+* Checkout Screen: Shows the items delivery address.
 Allows user to select a payment method and proceed to checkout.
 Has a navigation bar on top to go to previous screen.

 ![Checkout Screen](apkScreenshots/S4.png)
 ![Checkout Screen](apkScreenshots/S5.png)